-Blue light comes through the front of your eye and lands at the back of the macula, creating oxidative stress that can break down your macula.
+Blue light comes through the front of your eye and lands at the back of the macula, creating oxidative stress that can break down your macula on a daily basis.

 As we get older the macular pigment can also wear down and become thinner, reducing the protection our macula and retina have from oxidative stress.
-This damage can lead to a condition known as Age-related Macular Degeneration.
+This damage can lead to a condition known as Age-related Macular Degeneration (AMD).

-Increasing your intake of carotenoids will help to increase the density of your macular pigment and give the best natural protection possible against age related conditions, such as macular degeneration.
+Increasing your intake of carotenoids by taking a one small MacuPrime capsule every day has been proven to increase the density of your macular pigment and give the best natural protection possible against age related conditions, such as macular degeneration.